7 Tips to Take Great Travel Photos on Your iPhone

 Portray the Local Culture

 It’s often the people you meet that really make a place memorable, so why not include elements of the local culture in your travel photos?
 This could be as simple as snapping a quick shot of a bustling marketplace or a busy road.
 But if you take the time to interact with some of the locals, you may have an opportunity to take some stunning local portraits.
 Remember that the polite approach is always to ask a person’s permission before you photograph them; learning a few simple phrases or downloading a translation app may be all that is necessary to break the ice and gain permission.
-An iPhone camera is excellent for capturing the essence of an environment since people often feel more relaxed having their photo taken on a phone then they would if it was an imposing DSLR.
+An iPhone camera is excellent for capturing the essence of an environment since people often feel more relaxed having their photo taken on a phone than they would if it was an imposing DSLR.

 Print your iPhone Photos